DrDonk/unlocker/README.md

 A patched macSO kernel must be used to run on AMD systems.

 ## 2. Prerequisites
-The code is written in Go and has no pre-requisites and should run directly from the download.
+The code is written in Go and has no pre-requisites and should run directly from the release zip download.

 ## 3. Windows
 On Windows you can double-click the executables to launch them from the "windows" folder.
 You may be prompted to run